meztinosdunken/agile-project-management-tool/CONTRIBUTING.md

 - Ensure your code follows established coding conventions.
 - Write clear and descriptive commit messages.
 - Include tests if you are adding new features or fixing bugs.
+- Document your code to facilitate understanding and maintenance.

 Thank you for your contributions!